Transfer Student Financial Aid: Step-by-Step

 Need-based scholarships require completion of the FAFSA.
 You can find a list of scholarships for transfer students on the Transfer Awards page.
 Continue searching for scholarships throughout the year as new scholarships are posted regularly.

-If you are selected for financial aid verification, you will be sent an email from ASU notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
-Please complete any Priority Tasks checklist items on My ASU promptly because financial aid processing can only continue once you have submitted all requested financial aid documents.
-February through September are peak processing times; please allow up to four weeks for ASU to process submitted items.
+ASU will send an email to your ASU email account notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
+Please complete any Priority Tasks items on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
+February through September are peak processing times, please allow up to four weeks for ASU to process submitted items.
 Check your Priority Tasks checklist periodically as new requests for items may arise throughout the year.

 The awarding process for transfer student financial aid usually begins the first week of March.
 After all requested items needed for verification are processed by Financial Aid and Scholarship Services, you will receive a Financial Aid Notification (FAN).
 Your FAN lists your offered financial aid for the entire academic year (fall through spring).
 Offered financial aid awards are contingent upon full-time enrollment (12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, need and application completion date.
 If your enrollment changes, we will prorate your financial aid awards through the 21st class day of the semester.
 Please see our Census Policy for complete details on how your enrollment affects your financial aid awards.
 If you are attending only one-semester, please make sure to review our One-Semester Financial Aid policy.